umd-lib/reciprocal-borrowing/README.md

 The functionality of this application is extremely straightforward:

 1) The home page provides a list of organizations participating in reciprocal borrowing.
-On this page, the organization doing the lending is selected.

-2) After selecting the lending organization, a second page is shown with a list of organizations.
-The authenticating organization (the organization the borrowing patron is a member of) is selected.
-After selecting the organization, the application redirects the browser (via an entityID provided to the Shibboleth SP running on the server) to a Shibboleth IdP for the selected organization.
+After selecting the organization to use for authentication, the application redirects the browser (via an entityID provided to the Shibboleth SP running on the server) to a Shibboleth IdP for the selected organization.

-3) The borrowing patron authenticates via their organizational authentication process.
+2) The borrowing patron authenticates via their organizational authentication process.

    **Note:** This step takes place entirely outside of this application, so this application never has access to the patron's credentials.

-4) After successfully authenticating, the browser is redirected back to this application, which indicates whether the patron is eligible to borrow.
+3) After successfully authenticating, the browser is redirected back to this application, which indicates whether the patron is eligible to borrow.

 **Note:** When running on the dev, stage, or production servers, there is no